Nictiz/HL7-mappings/ada_2_fhir-r4/zibs2024/MAPPING_GUIDELINES.md

 ## The `_generateDisplay` template(s)
 For each profile template, there must be a template with mode set to `_generateDisplay` and a match on the ADA instance element.
 This template is used to generate a display for references to the resulting instance.

-## Branching strategy
+## Branching strategy and pull requests
-For each new stylesheet, a branch is made from master.
+For each addition or change, a new branch is made.
+Each branch may only be merged back by means of a reviewed pull request.

+There are different situations:
+* A new profile is added to the FHIR package.
+In this case, a branch is made from master with name "zib2024-[zib name]" and the stylesheet is added to the folder corresponding with the package release.
 When the profile is added to the package, the new work is merged with master.
+* A profile is changed in the new version of the FHIR package.
+In this case, a new branch is made with the issue key as its name, the existing stylesheet is copied to the folder corresponding with the new package release (and the `nl-core-[package version].xsl` file is updated), and the changes are applied to the copy.
+When the profile is added to the package, the new work is merged to master.
+* The change is due to an error or omission in the implementation of the existing profile.
+In this case, a new branch is made with the issue key as its name and the existing stylesheet is changed.
+Since this change may affect existing implementations, a review is required from downstream projects before it is merged to master.